 The Fourth of July is an occasion for families and communities to gather and celebrate our country and what it means to be an American.
 In the 242 years since the signing of the Declaration of Independence, we have celebrated the holiday with parades and picnics, fireworks and food, and often speeches and the reciting of patriotic poems.

 HMH is proud to have published many distinguished poets during our 186-year history.
-Here is a selection of poems about our country to read during your own Fourth of July celebrations.
+Here is a selection of Fourth of July poems to read during your own Independence Day celebrations.

 Longfellow was the most famous American poet of the 19th century and is best remembered today for poems in which he burnished many of the myths and legends around the founding of our nation: “The Midnight Ride of Paul Revere,” “The Courtship of Myles Standish,” and “Evangeline,” for example.